Skip to Content

 • Ground Beef: I use 80/20 lean ground beef; if you choose to use beef with a higher fat content, be sure to drain the excess oil after the meat cooks.
 Failing to do so will result in greasy tacos and no one wants that.

-• Garlic: I suggest using two cloves, but don’t let my recipe tell you how much garlic to use – go for it.
+• Garlic: I suggest using two cloves, but don’t let my recipe tell you how much garlic to use – measure with your heart.

 • Cilantro: Cilantro brightens the beef mixture.